a2z2k26/bumba-voice/docs/archive/ptt-sprints/PHASE_4_COMPLETION_REPORT.md

 ## Executive Summary

-Phase 4 successfully integrated the PTT (Push-to-Talk) feature with CHATTA's voice transport layer, providing keyboard-controlled recording as a drop-in replacement for automatic voice activity detection.
+Phase 4 successfully integrated the PTT (Push-to-Talk) feature with Bumba Voice's voice transport layer, providing keyboard-controlled recording as a drop-in replacement for automatic voice activity detection.
 The integration maintains 100% backward compatibility, passes all automated tests, and is ready for manual testing with real hardware.

 **Key Achievements:**
 - ✅ 34/34 automated tests passing (100%)